-The best time to visit Guatemala is in the dry season, between November and April.
-Located at the heart of Central America, Guatemala is one of the most culturally and geographically diverse countries in the world.
+The best time for a Guatemala holiday is in the dry season, between November and April.
+Located at the heart of Central America, it is one of the most culturally and geographically diverse countries in the world.
 Guatemala is an interesting and exciting country to travel in.
 One can marvel at ancient temples, spectacular lakes, smoke-ringed volcanoes and bustling indigenous markets.
 Formerly visited by the intrepid traveller, it now has a number of excellent boutique hotels and posadas which make it a fantastic country to visit without sacrificing basic creature comforts.

 The hotels are mainly family run and are often converted haciendas maintaining their original charm and style.
 One of the highlights is to immerse oneself in the charming colonial town of Antigua, with its labyrinth of cobbled streets, museums and stunning architecture followed by a visit to the crystalline waters of Lake Atitlan or head North East, slightly off the beaten track, into the depths of the jungle to discover one of the impressive Mayan archaeological sights and admire the spectacle of exotic wildlife and birds.